Stories of Hope

 The preliminary diagnosis was lymphoma, but no one knew what type.
 While waiting for the initial test results, which took more than 6 weeks, it was clear that I needed multiple medical opinions as I only had more questions than answers.
 Fortunately, my niece did a medical internship and connected us with a pathologist for a second opinion.
 I saw specialists at many medical institutions.
 All of them told me this was a very rare, aggressive lymphoma.
 And thanks to the pathologist, my diagnosis came back as Stage IV peripheral T-cell lymphoma, unspecified, which helped us determine my treatment options, and ultimately saved my life.

-This is a type of cancer so uncommon that no current standardized treatment existed.
+This is a type of cancer so uncommon that no current standardized treatment exists.
 I was consulting with multiple lymphoma specialists and I qualified for a clinical trial that was — thank God! — specifically targeting T-cell lymphoma.
 Every doctor I consulted told me the more aggressive trial would be their own personal choice, so I decided to start treatment in May 2008.
 The treatment consisted of six, three-week cycles that ended in September.
 I was admitted on a Thursday evening and would stay onsite until the following Tuesday; they would administer the chemotherapy and the biologic medicine called alemtuzumab (Campath) through a slow-drip process.
 Thanks to modern technology, the chemo was in a fanny pack where a motor would pump the chemo into my arm for 24 hours every day.
 While the amount of drug administered was the same as a cyclophosphamide-doxorubicin-vincristine-prednisone (CHOP) treatment, the slow-drip added up to roughly 650 hours of chemo over 4 months.

 I was 65-years-old when I started treatment.
 So, when people ask, “Can an older person make it through and survive chemo?” the answer is, “YES!”.
 Fortunately, I didn’t experience many of the typical symptoms of chemo.
 I did lose my hair and could control the other side effects with medications prescribed by my doctor.
 There were up and down temperature swings; the treatment had an effect on my memory, mood, and cognitive capabilities, and I experienced heavy fatigue.
 The only time it really hit me hard was during the very last cycle when I was taking cyclophosphamide (Cytoxan).
 That really knocked me out!